TravorLZH/travorlzh.github.io/_posts/2023-04-05-jacobian-elliptic-infinite-products.md

 In this article, we began by studying the zeros and poles of elliptic functions and discovered that elliptic functions with prescribed periods, zeros, and poles are unique up to constant multiplication.
 As a result, we are able to reconstruct $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ using infinite products in terms of nome $q$.
 This also allows us to deduce product representations for $K$, $k$, and $k'$.

-Observe that the function $g(u)$ defined in (6) all appear in the denominators in the product representations of Jacobian elliptic function, so one is motivated to think that _if we investigate the properties of $g(u)$ then it is possible for us to transfer these properties to Jacobian elliptic functions_.
+Observe that the function $g(u)$ defined in (6) all appear in the denominators in the product representations of the Jacobian elliptic function, so one is motivated to think that _if we investigate the properties of $g(u)$ then it is possible for us to transfer these properties to Jacobian elliptic functions_.
 As history turns out, this is what Jacobi did in 1829.
 The first theta function he defined is exactly a constant multiple of $g$.
-By defining three more theta function, he successfully represented all the Jacobian elliptic functions using theta functions.
+By defining three more theta functions, he successfully represented all the Jacobian elliptic functions using theta functions.
 As this is another fruitful topic, we will investigate it next time.